ptavarez/intro-to-react/README.md

 -   How to include the React library in your code
 -   Explain what the Virtual DOM is and why it's important
--   Evaluate and write simple JSX
+-   Explain what JSX is and why it's important
 -   Explain what components are
 -   Build a counter with React

 ## Preparation

 1. Fork and clone this repository.
-2. Create a new branch, `<your-name>IsAwesome`, for your work.
+1. Create a new branch, `<your-name>IsAwesome`, for your work.
-3. Checkout to the `<your-name>IsAwesome` branch.
+1. Checkout to the `<your-name>IsAwesome` branch.

-## React Introduction

-React is a JavaScript library created by Facebook for easily creating user interfaces.
-Facebook's main reason for creating React was to solve the problem of building large applications where data changes over time.

-This repo will cover how to include the React library in your code and how to create a few simple components that reads data entered in by the user.

 ## Installing React

-React only needs 3 scripts to be included on our web page.
+React only needs 3 scripts to be included for our web page.
 The first is the actual React library, the second is for React's virtual DOM, and the third is the Babel transpiler which will convert the JSX code into JavaScript so the browser can understand our code.

 By including the Babel transpiler script, and placing our code within the text/babel script tags, our JSX code will automatically be converted in the browser when we open the file.

 Open up the index.html file in atom to see an example of the scripts needed.

-### Note:

-(The example shown is a great way to try React but it's not suitable for production.
-It slowly compiles JSX with Babel in the browser and uses a large development build of React.)
+*(Psss...
+The example shown is a great way to try React but it's not suitable for production.
+It slowly compiles JSX with Babel in the browser and uses a large development build of React.)*

-## What's JSX?
+### What's JSX?

 Within code that uses React you may see tags that look similar to HTML tags, but they are used directly within JavaScript code. **JSX** is a JavaScript syntax extension that makes it a bit easier to create HTML tags and stacked components in large UI's.

-## Virtual DOM
+### Virtual DOM

 You should already be familiar with the DOM.
 The **Virtual DOM** gives us a javascript representation of the actual DOM.
 When changes are made to the view we want to